-Gary has no one fixed style but brings ideas to life using the best tools for the brief including After Effects, Photoshop, Illustrator and Corel Painter.
-He’s no stranger to cutting out and collaging images from video footage, bringing the work of other illustrators to life, making 2D look like 3D, and turning the difficult into the possible.
+Gary works to bring ideas to life through the use of the usual software suspects – Adobe After Effects, Photoshop, Illustrator and Corel Painter – all of which are sometimes used in unlikely combinations to bring the very best to a project.
+He is no stranger to cutting out and collaging images from video footage, bringing the work of other illustrators to life, making 2D look like 3D, and turning the difficult into the possible.